 Workshop at a glance: One-day workshop to equip young science researchers with tools and strategies for effective communication of their ideas, experiments and scientific results from a science communication perspective.
 Help them make better science career choices.

-In keeping with its mandate to empower future leaders of Indian science, the Wellcome Trust/DBT India Alliance has periodically conducted one-day (SciComm101) and two-day (SciComm Hyderabad) science communication workshops for the past four years.
+Vision: In keeping with its mandate to empower future leaders of Indian science, the India Alliance has periodically conducted one-day (SciComm101) and two-day science communication workshops since 2012.
 This complements seamlessly with Nature India’s mandate to showcase India’s science ‘as it happens’ in laboratories and institutions across the country through in-depth coverage and analysis of research and science policy.
 The proposed workshop would be part of Nature India’s many communication outreach activities as the one-stop media platform for India’s science.

-Session 1: Scientific Writing (moderated by WT/DBT Alliance)
+Session 1: Scientific Writing/Communication (moderated by India Alliance)

 Topics to be covered: